Practical Work Overview: Definition, Key Components, Effectiveness

 Increased Motivation

 This pertains to the enjoyment and motivational aspects of practical science activities.
-Indeed, practical tasks are often used to spark interest and enthusiasm among students and are also known to assist students in remembering things.
+Indeed, practical tasks are often used to spark interest and enthusiasm among students and are also known to assist them in remembering things.

 According to the Journal of Technology and Science Education, when choosing an instructional method, it is crucial to involve students in the process for the sake of maximizing their information retention.